keystone-engine/keystone/bindings/python/README.md

-This documentation explains how to install Python binding for Keystone from source.
+To install Python binding from Pypi (binary), simply do:

+        pip install keystone-engine

+In case you want to install from source code, follow the below steps.

 0. Install the core engine as dependency